sakshir0/tl-dr/README.md

 # What It Does

-Our application, Lega-lies, finds the most notable sections of such a legal document — namely, sections which seem unusual and do not align with typical EULAs — and compiles them into a brief summary.
+Our application, Tl;dr, finds the most notable sections of such a legal document — namely, sections which seem unusual and do not align with typical EULAs — and compiles them into a brief summary.
 It is a Chrome Extension that users can use directly from their browser when they encounter one of these legal documents.
 A user would highlight the text they wish to be summarized and would subsequently see a brief summary that lists the most noteworthy parts of the document.

 # How It Works